simbo1905/ZkToDo2/readme.txt

 Remember

-	set hibernate.hbm2ddl.auto=validate file src/main/webapp/WEB-INF/classes/zktodo2.properties
+	set "hibernate.hbm2ddl.auto=validate" file src/main/webapp/WEB-INF/classes/zktodo2.properties
-	then mvn package as it seems to drop the data whenever you push when it is set to update
+	if it seems that it drops the data whenever you restart.